cbeck88/strict-variant/README.md

 Do you use `boost::variant` or one of the many open-source C++11 implementations of a "tagged union" or variant type in your C++ projects?

-Do you get annoyed that code like this may compile, without any warning or error message?
+Do you dislike that code like this may compile, without any warning or error message?

 ```c++
   boost::variant<std::string, int> v;